puripant/moss-viz/README.md

 Cliques of plagiarism should be easily detectable.
 Nodes can also be dragged around and fixed for manual layout.

 ##More to be Done
 It will be nice if the tool can directly fetch the result from an URL.
-Sometimes the submission path is too long; a prefix or suffix trauncation will be useful.
+Sometimes the submission path is too long; a (manual) prefix or suffix trauncation will be useful.
 Advanced layout algorithms, at least a simple border collision, are welcome.